notaiax/Prediction-of-protein-isoforms-using-semi-supervised-learning/README.md

 # Instructions

 To replicate our results, please run the notebook file Main-Notebook-Isoforms-Predictions.ipynb.
-This file combines the code from the following files used during development, which you can find in the other_files directory:
+This file combines the code from the following files used during development, which you can find in the main directory:

 * PCA.py
 * VAE_100_updated_model.py